noahwoo/noahwoo.github.io/llm-notes.md

             - CommonsenseQA: 12k question with five choices
             - GSM8K: grade-school-level word problem
    - **Self-ask: Measuring and narrowing the compositionality gap in language models, 2022, MetaAI**
-      - One word: measure and solve the problem of compositional gap: the fraction of incorrectly answered questions with correct sub-problems answers by model
+      - In one word: measure and solve the problem of compositional gap: the fraction of incorrectly answered questions with correct sub-problems answers by model
       - Methods: CoT and self-ask works, self-ask perform better with the help of search engine
          - In breif: Similar to least-to-most, prompt with examples
             - started with 'Are follow up questions needed here: Yes/No'